alonsopg/SentimentAnalysis/README.md

 # Sentiment Analysis
-Demo of sentiment analysis with scikit-learn
+Graphical demo of sentiment analysis with scikit-learn.